BobD/kabem/README.md

 * As a Visitor i want to see a paragraph strech the full width of the screen
  * It should be 100% width

-* As a Visitor i want to see a paragraph strech the full width of the screen
+* As a Visitor i want to see a paragraph stay the same width even if the screen resizes.
- *
+ * It should be 600 pixels wide.

 ###Getting Stared